Skip to main content

 Vitality_headshot_magazine

 What is a life insurance beneficiary?
-Find out everything you need to know about beneficiaries, putting life insurance into a trust, and more, in this guide.
+Find out everything you need to know about beneficiaries, putting life insurance into a trust, and more.
+For general information only; not specific to Vitality products or services.

 Father and son taking a stroll